 Frequently Asked Questions

-What is the High-Risk Infant (HRI) Clinic?
+Q. What is the High-Risk Infant (HRI) Clinic?

-The High-Risk Infant Follow-Up Clinic at Rady Children’s is designed to assist families with follow-up care for infants and young children who are at high risk for developmental and neurological problems following discharge from the neonatal intensive care unit.
+A. The High-Risk Infant Follow-Up Clinic is designed to assist families with follow-up care for infants and young children who are at high risk for developmental and neurological problems following discharge from the neonatal intensive care unit.
 We provide ongoing evaluation of the growth and development of these high-risk infants and young children, coordinate care with your infant’s pediatrician and recommend referrals to specialty services and clinics when needed.

-Why does this clinic exist?
+Q. Why does the Clinic exist?

-California Children’s Services (CCS) is a state medical program created to treat children with physically handicapping conditions.
-CCS mandates that all hospitals with level III NICUs provide a means to assess and follow their high-risk infants after discharge.
+A. California Children’s Services (CCS) is a state medical program created to treat children with physically handicapping conditions.
+CCS mandates that all hospitals with level 3 NICUs provide a means to assess and follow their high-risk infants after discharge.
 We are here to work with your pediatrician to provide optimal screening and needed follow-up referrals.

 - Brian Lane, M.D., Medical Director

-- Mary Louise Schreiber, Pediatric Nurse Practitioner
+- Mary Louise Schreiber, Certified Pediatric Nurse Practitioner/Clinical Coordinator

 - Claudia Horita, Administrative Coordinator

-- Kristin Gist, Administrative Director
+- Kristin Gist, M.S., Senior Director Developmental Services

-What specific risk factors place an infant or child at risk for developmental and/or neurological problems?
+Q. What specific risk factors place an infant or child at risk for developmental and/or neurological problems?

 - Gestational age at birth was less than 32 weeks

-- Birth weight less than 1,500 grams
+- Birth weight less or equal to 1,500 grams

 - Cardiorespiratory depression at birth